jenkins-khan/jenkins-php-api/README.md

     $jenkins = new Jenkins('http://host.org:8080');
 ```

-If your jenkins need authentication, you need to pass and URL like this : `'http://user:token@host.org:8080'`.
+If your Jenkins need authentication, you need to pass and URL like this : `'http://user:token@host.org:8080'`.

 Here is some examples of how to use it :